 - handle all requests courteously, timeously and efficiently; and

-- leave the Student Help Desk in a reasonably clean and tidy state at the conclusion of their shift.
+- leave the Student Help Desk in a clean and tidy state at the conclusion of their shift.

 In order for the Student IT Help Desk to provide a reasonable service, it is important that Student Technicians have some basic technical skills.
 It is therefore expected that Student Technicians are familiar with at least the following technical considerations: